niranjan94/webauthn-emulator/docs/authenticator-emulator.en.md

 ## Security Considerations

-- Exclude list and allow list processing: Performs appropriate credential filtering during credential creation and authentication.
+- **Exclude list and allow list processing**: Performs appropriate credential filtering during credential creation and authentication.
-- Signature counter management: Increases the signature counter with each authentication to prevent replay attacks.
+- **Signature counter management**: Increases the signature counter with each authentication to prevent replay attacks.
+Sign count updates are performed atomically using transactions to prevent race conditions in concurrent authentication scenarios.
+- **Transaction support**: All credential repository operations support transactions, ensuring that concurrent operations don't interfere with each other.
+This is critical for maintaining the integrity of the sign counter, which is a key security feature for detecting cloned credentials.

 ## Error Handling